sfox1975/Udacity-DAND-Project-6/README.md

 I recommend you try plotting one of the data sets with bars.
 It will be easier to tell them apart.
 I think you should make the fonts on the x- and y-axis bigger (they are hard to read).”

-#### Friend 1 then provided the following feedbackk after reviewing Take 3:
+#### Friend 1 then provided the following feedback after reviewing Take 3:

 “This is a much better graph.
 Instead of merely describing a correlation between two data (number of employees and annual sales), it suggests or states a causation, i.e. that the sales drives the employment.
 By adding milestones, it also explains the source(s) of growth.
 Amazon has grown at such a fast rate and has expanded its offerings to include just about everything under the sun, and the graph is pretty well designed in showing how the company grew after the introduction of a particular product/service.”